williamfisher9/graphql-with-java/README.md

 - Developed by Meta.
 - Used for API data fetching.
 - Efficient data fetching.
-- Strogly typed schema.
+- Strongly typed schema.
 - No need for API versioning api/v1/customers, api/v2/customers.
 - In graphQL, the client defines the structure while in RESTm the server defines the structure.
 - Avoids over-fetching and under-fetching.
 - GraphQL uses a single endpoint, while REST provides multiple endpoints (customers, users, transactions).
-- GraphQL doe not need versioning while it's needed in REST.
+- GraphQL does not need versioning while it's needed in REST.
 - Minimal payload (only requested data).
 REST provides fixed payload and may include unnecessary data.
 - Highly flexible.
-- Efficient in reducitng network requests.
+- Efficient in reducing network requests.
 - Complex error handling compared to REST.

 ## Setup